 Incentives for Boulder Residents and Employees

 The vanpool savings (and incentives) add up, especially for Boulder residents or employees who can combine incentives from multiple organizations.
-The University of Colorado Boulder offers a $15 monthly incentive for employees who vanpool; the City of Boulder and GO Boulder offer a $20 monthly incentive for Boulder residents or employees who vanpool; and Boulder County pays the whole fare, less $10 per month for Boulder County employees who choose to vanpool.
+The University of Colorado Boulder offers a $35 monthly incentive for employees who vanpool; the City of Boulder and GO Boulder offer a $20 monthly incentive for Boulder residents or employees who vanpool; and Boulder County offers a $70 monthly incentive for Boulder County employees who chose to vanpool as well as offering priority parking.

 Incentives for North Front Range Commuters

-North Front Range vanpoolers who use VanGo receive a $20 monthly subsidy for as long as they participate in the vanpool.
-Those in the North Front Range who use a MyWaytoGo vanpool are eligible to receive a one-time $20 per rider subsidy, which is deducted from their fare.
+North Front Range vanpoolers who use VanGo get up to $260 for commuting costs taken out of your paycheck before figuring in taxes.
+This lowers your taxable income, which puts more money back into your paycheck.
+Commuters who use a MyWaytoGo vanpool are eligible to receive a one-time $20 per rider subsidy, which is deducted from their fare.

 For more information on monthly fees, setting up a vanpool, or to get connected with an existing vanpool, please contact us.